-Figure 4: Improved IceCube Live detector status page.
+Figure 4: Improved IceCube Live detector status front page, released in May 2018.

-Supernova System - The supernova data acquisition system (SNDAQ) found that 99.78% of the available data from February 1 to September 30, 2018 met the minimum analysis criteria for run duration and data quality for sending triggers.
+Supernova System - The supernova data acquisition system (SNDAQ) found that 99.79% of the available data from April 1, 2018 to January 31, 2019 met the minimum analysis criteria for run duration and data quality for sending triggers.
 An additional 0.02% of the data is available in short physics runs with less than 10-minute duration.
 While forming a trigger is not possible in these runs, the data are available for reconstructing a supernova signal.